Resources > Healthy Community

 What is the Community Chest?

 We have £80,000 in funding from NHS North East London ICB’s Health Inequalities Fund to fund local projects.
-We are distributing this money through our Community Chest.
+We are distributing this money through the Community Chest.

-Local groups can bid for up to £5,000 (£10,000 if you can make a very special case) to run a community project in Havering that meets the following criteria.
+Local groups can bid for up to £5,000 to run a community project in Havering that meets the following criteria:

 • It improves residents' wellbeing - on any topic that impacts wellbeing, from health checks, to cost of living support, to loneliness and isolation and more.

-• It aims to tackle health inequalities - they work with residents pre-disposed to having health and wellbeing challenges.
+• It aims to tackle health inequalities - you work with residents pre-disposed to having health and wellbeing challenges.

 • It fills a gap in the borough - there isn’t a similar project already running.